Showing posts with label Culture. Show all posts

 From this perspective, a society that welcomes all without conditions eventually loses the ability to sustain the very virtues it wishes to preserve.
 Tolerance becomes self-liquidating.
 Inclusion, when unbound from reciprocal commitment, functions as erosion.

-III.
 Virtue, Tradition, and the Limits of Hospitality

 MacIntyre's emphasis on "practices" and "narrative unity" offers an important clue: a community is not a collection of strangers but a shared moral project.
 Outsiders who reject or remain indifferent to the purpose of the community do not simply extend diversity—they fracture intelligibility.